pazfe/product-docs/docs/quickstart/devices/cellular-modules.md

 According to [Quectel](https://www.quectel.com/faqs/12-8-what-is-the-difference-between-cgdcont-and-qicsgp/) the command AT+QICSGP shall be used when the internal TCP/UDP stack should be used – and it also allows to configure which bearer (CSD or GPRS) is used.
 GPRS must be used.

-For managing roaming Quectel also introduced the AT+QCFG command.
+For managing roaming, Quectel also introduced the `AT+QCFG` command.
 The suggested setting is:

 `AT+QCFG="roamservice",2,1`